DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 There are multiple tools to view and manipulate the March 2020 Release files.
 This guide focuses on importing release files into Python and R-supported software such as Pegasus, Seurat, and SCANPY, in addition to visualizing and annotating files in Single Cell Portal.
 When applicable, we will use file names from the [2020-Mar-Landscape-Adult-Liver-10x](data.humancellatlas.org/explore/projects/4d6f6c96-2a83-43d8-8fe1-0f53bffd4674/m/releases/2020-mar/datasets/2020-Mar-Landscape-Adult-Liver-10x/release-files) dataset as an example, but the following techniques will work for files from any Release dataset.
 The software we use for these examples is only a subset of single-cell analysis tools; we encourage the community to explore these files using other portals and tools as they become available!

-If you would like to know more about how these release files were generated, please see [March 2020 Release Methods] or take the [analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis) which demonstrates how to replicate Release analyses using the 2020-Mar-Landscape-Adult-Liver-10x Release dataset.
+If you would like to know more about how these release files were generated, please see the [March 2020 Release Methods] or take the [analysis tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis) which demonstrates how to replicate Release analyses using the 2020-Mar-Landscape-Adult-Liver-10x Release dataset.

 Descriptions of all the March 2020 Release files can be found in the [Final March 2020 Release files section](data.humancellatlas.org/releases/2020-mar/methods#final-march-2020-release-files) of the Methods documentation.